x64x2/librememe/README.md

-toows is a kox's 2 dimentional snow-flake constructor PNG lib is requared for toowspng.c to make output png.
+toows is a 2 dimentional snow-flake constructor
+PNG lib is requared for toowspng.c to make output png.

 just run